EmolLi/DynamicPathFinding/README.md

 This project is an assignemnt for COMP 521 (Modern Computer Games) in McGill University.
 It simulates the shoppers behavior in a 2-story mall using cooperative (dynamic) path finding proposed in this [paper](https://pdfs.semanticscholar.org/ec6e/5c1a3a5729094347076fc45a503abd630eb8.pdf).

 The project is written in C#, with Unity 3D.
+The source code is in [Scripts](https://github.com/EmolLi/DynamicPathFinding/tree/master/Assets/Script) folder.

 Following is the detailed assignment requirement.